 None of Ally’s CDs require a minimum deposit to open, which is a rare benefit.
 Interest is compounded daily.
 Ally also offers a 10-day Best Rate Guarantee on its CDs, which ensures you can snag the best rate Ally has within 10 days of opening or renewing your account.
 Here’s a rundown of your CD choices with Ally:

 - High-Yield CD: This type of CD gives you the most flexibility on term: Go as short as three months or as long as five years.
-Of course, the shorter the term, the lower your interest rate, but a 12-month CD currently earns 1.05% APY.
+Of course, the shorter the term, the lower your interest rate, but a 12-month CD currently earns 1.75% – 2.00% APY depending on the amount you deposit.
 This CD is available for Ally IRAs.

-- Raise Your Rate CD: You’ll only be able to choose a two- or four-year term with this option, which earns 1.29% APY or 1.40% APY, respectively.
+- Raise Your Rate CD: You’ll only be able to choose a two- or four-year term with this option.
 However, you get the chance to bump up your rate (once for a two-year CD, twice for a four-year CD) if Ally’s rates go up after you’ve funded your CD.
 This is also available for Ally IRAs.

 - No Penalty CD: If the prospect of early-withdrawal fees is keeping you from opening a CD, Ally’s No Penalty CD lets you skip them entirely.
-The convenience means you’ll be getting a lower rate (0.87% APY), and there is only one term available (11 months).
+The convenience means you’ll be getting a lower rate, and there is only one term available (11 months).

 Getting Started with Ally